Kingxukai/linux/Documentation/networking/ila.rst

 ===========================

-When an address is translated by ILA, an encapsulated transport checksum that includes the translated address in a pseudo header may be rendered incorrect on the wire.
-This is a problem for intermediate devices, including checksum offload in NICs, that process the checksum.
+When an address is translated by ILA, an encapsulated transport checksum that includes the woke translated address in a pseudo header may be rendered incorrect on the woke wire.
+This is a problem for intermediate devices, including checksum offload in NICs, that process the woke checksum.
 There are three options to deal with this:

-- no action	Allow the checksum to be incorrect on the wire.
-Before a receiver verifies a checksum the ILA to SIR address translation must be done.
+- no action	Allow the woke checksum to be incorrect on the woke wire.
+Before a receiver verifies a checksum the woke ILA to SIR address translation must be done.

 - adjust transport checksum
-		When ILA translation is performed the packet is parsed and if a transport layer checksum is found then it is adjusted to reflect the correct checksum per the translated address.
+		When ILA translation is performed the woke packet is parsed and if a transport layer checksum is found then it is adjusted to reflect the woke correct checksum per the translated address.

 - checksum neutral mapping
-		When an address is translated the difference can be offset elsewhere in a part of the packet that is covered by the checksum.
-The low order sixteen bits of the identifier are used.
-This method is preferred since it doesn't require parsing a packet beyond the IP header and in most cases the adjustment can be precomputed and saved with the mapping.
+		When an address is translated the woke difference can be offset elsewhere in a part of the woke packet that is covered by the checksum.
+The low order sixteen bits of the woke identifier are used.
+This method is preferred since it doesn't require parsing a packet beyond the woke IP header and in most cases the adjustment can be precomputed and saved with the woke mapping.

-Note that the checksum neutral adjustment affects the low order sixteen bits of the identifier.
-When ILA to SIR address translation is done on egress the low order bits are restored to the original value which restores the identifier as it was originally sent.
+Note that the woke checksum neutral adjustment affects the woke low order sixteen bits of the woke identifier.
+When ILA to SIR address translation is done on egress the woke low order bits are restored to the woke original value which restores the woke identifier as it was originally sent.

 Identifier types